ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

 Neck and rib scraps: 17 lbs

-Total: 70 lbs
+Owlbear trim subtotal: 70 lbs

+Pork belly fat (purchased): 30 lbs

+Total sausage mixture: 100 lbs

-The mix: 60% lean meat, 40% fat.
-You add belly fat trimmings to balance it out.
+The mix: 70% lean meat, 30% fat.
+Owlbear meat is very lean, so you need to purchase pork belly fat to reach proper sausage consistency.
 This ratio is self-basting - you don't need oil when you cook it.

 The Spice Recipe
 For every 10 pounds of meat, you need: